xingzichen/FFmpegWithLibx264/README.md

 ## How to build

 1. run build_x264.sh in the folder x264.
+2. git checkout n3.2.4 for ffmpeg.
-2. run build_ffmpeg.sh in the folder ffmpeg.
+3. run build_ffmpeg.sh in the folder ffmpeg.